 12. Promote your presentation.
 Share the details for your talk or panel (topic, day/time, and location) on social media using the conference hashtag.
 You can even create an eye-catching visual to catch a bit more attention.
 If you’re on a panel, encourage all members to share and promote it to ensure a nice-sized crowd.

 13. Rock your presentation.
 If you’re presenting, here’s where your preparation hours pay off.
-Connect with your fellow presenters.
-Speak confidently and clearly.
+I like to visit the room where I’ll be presenting ahead of time to check out the tech set up, seating, and so on.
+Sometimes I’ll attend the session in that same room right before mine is scheduled, so I don’t have to worry about finding the room or being late.
+Either way, arrive as early as you can to get tech set up, check in with your panelists, and get settled, so you feel comfortable and confident to begin.
+As you present, connect with your fellow presenters.
+Speak confidently, clearly, and at an appropriate volume.
 Make as much eye contact as possible, even if you’re reading your paper.
+Pay attention and respect your panel’s time keeper.
 Welcome questions from the audience.
 Answer them succinctly and directly.
 If the audience doesn’t ask questions of all panelists, find ways to connect your answers to fellow panelists’ work to draw them into the conversation.
 If possible, follow up with the people who ask you questions after the talk to continue the conversation.

 14. Shop for projects.
 As you meet with other scholars, ask about their current projects.
 Everyone loves the opportunity to talk about their own work—and who knows, there could be an opportunity for you to collaborate or contribute.